Moshfegh/image_processing/README.md

-    unused - image stacks (all 5 channels) that didn't pass QC  **includes .png images of removed images for viewing and text file with list of FOVs (i.e. well_site) imgs_corrected - flatfield corrected and background subtracted tiffs rescaled_imgs - final processed images, i.e., rescaled based on min-max percentiles (0.1, 99.9 respectively) based on plate-wise (and channel-wise) intensity histograms, saved as tiffs; these are input for cellprofiler processed - images subfolder - FOV stacks saved as .npy; these are image input for machine learning, CNN, transformers, image analysis, etc.
+    unused - image stacks (all 5 channels) that didn't pass QC  **includes .png images of removed images for viewing and text file with list of FOVs (i.e. well_site) imgs_corrected - flatfield corrected and background subtracted tiffs rescaled_imgs - final processed images, i.e., rescaled based on min-max percentiles (0.1, 99.9 respectively) based on plate-wise (and channel-wise) intensity histograms, saved as tiffs; these are input for cellprofiler processed - (images subfolder) FOV stacks saved as .npy; these are image input for machine learning, CNN, transformers, image analysis, etc.

+### cell segmentation

+--> make_mask.py - uses Cellpose 3.0 with cyto3 model + mitochondria channel to create and save segmented masks

+      example call:
+      python make_mask.py 4 treatments.txt

+   * output folders/files:

+     masks - cellular masks for each FOV saved as .npy masks_tif - masks filtered for only BFP+ cells, saved as .tif; these are also an input for cellprofiler bfp_masks - nuclear masks, used for calculating cell counts per well and checking lenti incorporation

+--> process_mask.py - uses output masks from make_mask to isolate single cell image stacks and saves .npy in processed/cells/ folder

+   * used by make_mask.py but can also be run separately:

+     python process_mask.py 4 treatments.txt